 significant impact on public health, health systems and economic

-what the specific challenges are in the context of urbanization.
+burden are in the context of urbanization.

 Research Institute) and how we as researchers can develop the tool kit

 for quantitative studies.
-During this week you will also work on
+During this week you will also work on an

-exam (combined on quantitative methods and the content of the
+the content of the lectures.)

 Concluding, you will individually need time for self-study to acquire